plausible/docs/docs/self-hosting.md

 ### 1. MaxMind geolocation database

-Plausible uses the GeoLite2 database created by [MaxMind](https://www.maxmind.com) for enriching analytics data with visitor countries.
+Plausible uses the country database created by [dbip](https://db-ip.com/) for enriching analytics data with visitor countries.
+The database is shipped with Plausible and country data collection happens automatically.

+Optionally, you can provide different database.
+For example, you can use [MaxMind](https://www.maxmind.com) services.
 Their end-user license does not make it very easy to just package the database along with an open-source product.

-This is why, to get country data for your analytics, you need to create an account [here](https://www.maxmind.com/en/geolite2/signup).
+This is why, to use MaxMind, you need to create an account [here](https://www.maxmind.com/en/geolite2/signup).
 Once you have your account details, open the `geoip/geoip.conf` file and enter your `GEOIPUPDATE_ACCOUNT_ID` and `GEOIPUPDATE_LICENSE_KEY`.
 Then, combine both the base docker-compose file with the one in the geoip folder:

 ```bash
 $ docker-compose -f docker-compose.yml -f geoip/docker-compose.geoip.yml up